 LinkedIn for Small Businesses

-Unlike other social media such as Facebook and Twitter LinkedIn is aimed at qualified professionals from all walks of life, displaying their qualifications and linking with other professionals from all over the world.
+Unlike other social media such as Facebook and Twitter, LinkedIn is aimed at qualified professionals from all walks of life, displaying their qualifications and linking with other professionals from all over the world.
 It is a massive pool full of marketing opportunities.

 LinkedIn offers a multitude of marketing ideas for small businesses